 A mower should always be kept indoors; mowers that live outside have short lives.
 Electrical systems fail prematurely, and body corrosion is accelerated.
 I understand for some, they have no choice.
 If so, make sure the gas is drained, and the body is clean and dry; if you have a battery, remove it and take it indoors.
 Don’t forget to coat the body with WD, that will help keep the dampness out.

 No Garage – Storing your mower outdoors is not advisable.
 It will shorten the life of the mower and cost you lots in repair bills.
 If you don’t have a garage, then drain the gas and cover it with a breathable cover.

 Indoors – This is the life!
-Even better if the garage is heated.
-Add a dust cover, now you’re really spoiling her.
+It’s even better if the garage is heated.
+Add a dust cover; now you’re really spoiling her.

 Winterizing A Lawn Tractor Is A Little Extra Work

-Riding mowers and lawn tractors are a little extra work, all of the above still applies but in addition, the tires need to be pumped and ideally, the chassis should be resting on blocks.
+Riding mowers and lawn tractors is a little extra work; all of the above still applies, but in addition, the tires need to be pumped, and ideally, the chassis should be resting on blocks.
 This takes the weight off the tires and prevents flat spot damage.
 And if that sounds like a lot of work, simply park the mower on a heavy rubber mat.

 When To Tune-up The Engine?

 Lots of my customers ask me, “When should I get my mower serviced?”
 The spring makes the most sense; machinery dislikes being idle.
 Lawn equipment will often start right up in the spring after the winter storage, but then stall and refuse to run.
 Check out the “Mower tune-up guide” here or check out the video here.